firehol/blocklist-ipsets/README-EDIT.md

 3. I have included the TOR network in these lists (`bm_tor`, `dm_tor`, `et_tor`).
 The TOR network is not necessarily bad and you should not block it if you want to allow your users be anonymous.
 I have included it because for certain cases, allowing an anonymity network might be a risky thing (such as eCommerce).

 4. Apply any blacklist at the internet side of your firewall.
-Be very carefull.
-The `bogons` and `fullbogons` lists contain private, unroutable IPs that should not be routed on the internet.
+Be very careful.
+The `bogons` and `fullbogons` lists contain private, unrouteable IPs that should not be routed on the internet.
 If you apply such a blocklist on your DMZ or LAN side, you will be blocked out of your firewall.

 5. Always have a whitelist too, containing the IP addresses or subnets you trust.
 Try to build the rules in such a way that if an IP is in the whitelist, it should not be blocked by these blocklists.